minhaj1403/minhaj1403.github.io/_pages/about.md

 ---
 Hi!
 I'm **Minhaj**, an undergraduate at [KAIST](https://www.kaist.ac.kr/en/), majoring in Computer Science.
 I am also minoring in Business & Technology Management.
 I hail from **Bangladesh**, and currently study in **South Korea**.

 I currently work on VLM reasoning capabilities at the [Machine Learning & Vision Lab (MLV)](http://mlv.kaist.ac.kr), advised by [Prof. Hyunwoo J. Kim](https://www.hyunwoojkim.com/people).
-Previously, I researched low-resource language processing in LLMs at the [U&I Lab](https://uilab.kr) with [Prof. Alice Oh](https://aliceoh9.github.io).
+Previously, I researched low-resource language processing in LLMs at the [U&I Lab](https://uilab.kr) under [Prof. Alice Oh](https://aliceoh9.github.io).

 My research lies at the intersection of NLP and Computer Vision, where I explore ways to enhance the capabilities of LLMs and MLLMs.
 I believe that achieving AGI requires systems that are multilingual, multicultural, and multimodal, which would be capable of understanding and reasoning across all means and demographies.